edamame-course/2015-tutorials/final/2015-06-25-Running_blast_from_command_line.md

 ```

 ## Step 2: Download the databases
 Now, we can't run BLAST without downloading the databases.
-Let's start by doing a BLAST of some sequences from an environmental sequencing project (not telling you from what yet).
-For this you'll need the nt db.
+For this you'll need the DB such as nt.
 This, like a lot of NCBI databases is huge, so I don't suggest putting this on your laptop unless you have a lot of room.
 It's best on a larger computer (HPCC, Amazon machine, that you have access to).
 I wouldn't install this database unless you know you have room on your computer.
-Let's download small part of database for tutorial.
+Let's download small database for this tutorial.

 Use curl to retrieve database and the file that we use today:

 ```
 curl -O https://s3.amazonaws.com/edamame/Blast_Tutorial.tar.gz
 ```

-This downloads the database files into the current working directory from the given FTP site, naming the files for the last part of the path (e.g. 'mouse.protein.faa.gz').
-You can do this from any Web or FTP address.

 unzip file.